What Is the European Union Medical Device Regulation?

 Assent’s EU MDR solution allows companies to identify and report on substances in all medical devices sold into the EU, including:

-The ability to survey suppliers at the part level for substance of very high concern (SVHC) data.
+The ability to survey suppliers at the part level for substances of very high concern (SVHC) data.

 Functionality to support IPC-1752A Class D XML imports.